mailarde/Dynamite-Git-Example/README.md

 Dynamite-Git-Example
 ====================

-A throwaway repo for a Git tutorial
+A throwaway repo for a Git tutorial by Team Dynamite

 Let's learn git basics together!